About me

 Debunking the Backlash - Uncovering European Voters‘ Climate Preferences (with Tarik Abou-Chadi, Jannik Jansen and Nils Redeker)

-Jacque Delors Centre Policy Paper | Paper & Data | Coverage by the Guardian, der Spiegel, Euractiv and others
+Jacque Delors Centre Policy Paper | Paper & Data | Coverage by the Guardian, der SPIEGEL, Euractiv and others

 Projects